 Securely block and lock the machine every time you leave it unattended.
 Return keys to the safe place previously agreed upon.
-Perform all necessary operations for stopping as detailed in the Operator's manual.
+Perform all necessary operations for stopping as detailed in the Operation and Maintenance Instruction Manual.

 Drive the machine far from pits, trenches, rocky hanging walls, areas with overhead electric lines, and slopes before stopping it at the end of the working day.